GaryMcWhorter/Verlet-Chain-Unity/README.md

 A chain/rope simulation in Unity using Verlet integration instead of rigidbodies and constraints.

+Uses GPU Instancing to draw the chain links from a single GameObject script.

 Inspired by [jongallant's 2D version](https://github.com/jongallant/Unity-Verlet-Rope)

 ## Getting Started <a name = "getting_started"></a>